 Patients dealing with urge incontinency tend to notice improvements first, because it's a little easier to make those lifestyle changes, like drinking less coffee, and creating smaller, measurable goals, like increasing time between trips to the bathroom.
 UI patients might start to notice improvements within a couple of weeks.

-I want all my patients to experience positive results as quickly as possible.
+We want patients to experience positive results as quickly as possible.
 These are quality of life issues, after all.
 SI and UI aren't going to kill you.
 But they dramatically affect your quality of life.
 And your quality of life matters.
-Let me help!
+Let us help!

-Speaking of help, if someone wants to see you, what should they do next?
+Speaking of help, if someone wants to seek pelvic floor PT, what should they do next?

-JEFFREY-THOMAS: If you're currently a GBU patient, talk to your GBU physician.
+GBU: If you're currently a GBU patient, talk to your GBU physician.
 He or she can easily make the referral.
-I also see patients outside of GBU, as long as they have a prescription for physical therapy from their PCP.
-If you need assistance or have questions, don't hesitate to call our Dedham Care Center.
+We also see patients outside of GBU, as long as they have a prescription for physical therapy from their PCP.
+If you need assistance or have questions, don't hesitate to call our Care Centers.
 Our staff will happily assist you with navigating insurance and making sure you have any necessary paperwork.

-So reach out now and make an appointment with one of us.
-I look forward to working with you and getting you back to living a full life!
+So reach out now and make an appointment.
+We look forward to working with you and getting you back to living a full life!